JetBrains/teamcity-azure-template/README.md

 #### TeamCity Version

-Allows to specify required version of TeamCity for deployment.
+Allows specifying the required version of TeamCity for deployment.

 #### Installation Size